 For Stokke Trailz is available in 6 colors: black, deep blue, purple, red, grey melange, and black melange.

 Where to buy it

-I buy most of my strollers on Amazon because it usually has the lowest prices, free shipping, free returns and no tax.
-You can get Stokke Trailz in six beautiful colors for around $1,299 and it comes with rain cover, bug net and a bumper bar.
+You can get Stokke Trailz in six beautiful colors for around $1,299 and it comes with a rain cover, a bug net, and a bumper bar.